KenKundert/epstein/README.rst

 As the source of this data Epstein cites the following:

 |     New estimates of radiative forcing due to well mixed greenhouse gasses.
 |     Gunnar Myhre
 |     *Geophysical Research Letters*, vol 25, no 14, pp. 2715-2718, July 15, 1998

+That paper discusses several greenhouse gasses, but it gives the following figure as the primary result for CO₂:

 .. figure:: CO2-radiative-forcing.png
     :width: 100%